-To help you apply for discretionary Student Finance SFE have produced a Financial Hardship Confirmation Form which asks you to complete information about your income, expenses and debts.
+To help you apply for discretionary Student Finance England has produced a Financial Hardship Confirmation Form.
+It asks for information about your income, expenses and debts.
 There is also a blank page on the form for you to explain to SFE why you have had to interrupt, and why you are now unable to work or to access any alternative income.

 You will also need to send supporting documents with your form such as bank statements for the most recent three months, as well as evidence of your financial obligations such as a tenancy agreement showing your rent amount, copies of any bills that are due, etc.

 You can call SFE on 0300 100 607 and ask them to send you a Financial Hardship Confirmation Form, or you may be able to download it from your student finance online account.
 A Welfare Adviser can help you complete the form, or check it before you send it off.

 Contact a Welfare Adviser in the Advice and Counselling Service who can advise you about making a discretionary funding application.

 You are not normally eligible to receive Student Finance England Loans and/or grants while you are re-sitting out of attendance.
 Contact a Welfare Adviser to discuss your options.

 You would normally be expected to work to support yourself during this period out of attendance.
 The Advice and Counselling Service and Queen Mary Careers and Enterprise Centre have written an advice guide to help you find work.